Skip to content

 Shop used Kia Sportage cars for sale at Motorpoint

-The HS is the largest SUV MG sells in the UK and it's a great option if you have a tall family, or you need extra space.
-Its massive cabin has room for tall adults in both rows, which also means lots of room to wrestle kids into their child seats.
+The roomy HS is a great option if you have a tall family, or you need extra space.
+Its massive cabin is generous for tall adults in both rows, which also means lots of room to wrestle kids into their child seats.
 And forget bargain-basement MGs of old – this latest HS feels much more upmarket than before and includes a long standard equipment list.

 Prices are still extremely competitive with the mainstream market, with the HS undercutting most key rivals while offering more space and features as standard.
 Entry-level petrol versions aren't exactly frugal but there's a choice of self-charging-hybrid and plug-in-hybrid engines that'll keep consumption to a minimum.
 You also get the remainder of MG's seven-year warranty.